 Self-employed in Bulgaria

-The two most popular types of business entities in Bulgaria are Sole Proprietor (SP) also known as self-employed and Sole owner of limited liability company.
-Below we review the advantages and disadvantages of self-employed.
+The two most popular types of self-employment in Bulgaria are Sole Trader and Freelancer.
+Below we review the advantages and disadvantages of both.

 The basics

-Patent tax would be applicable to the income arising from certain business activities.
-For example, carpentry, knitting, shoemaking, hairdressers, typewriting, beautician, watchmaker, upholstery, car repairs, car washes.
-If the SP carries out an activity from the above list, she/he owes patent tax when the next two conditions are also met: her/his turnover in the preceding year does not exceed 50,000 BGN and she/he is not registered for Value Added Tax.
+Alternatively, license tax applies to the income arising from certain business activities.
+For example restaurants, bars, coffee shops, gyms, carpentry, knitting, shoemaking, hairdressers, typewriting, beauticians, watchmakers, upholstery, car repairs, and car washes.
+If an individual carries out an activity from the above list, she/he owes license tax when the next two conditions are also met: her/his turnover in the preceding year does not exceed 100,000 BGN and she/he is not registered for Value Added Tax.

 Advantages

-This is the simplest legal form, as there is no capital requirement.
-Winding-up (dissolving) procedure for a sole proprietor is also relatively simple.
+It has a simple legal setup, and there is no capital requirement.
+The winding-up (dissolving) procedure is also relatively straightforward.

 Disadvantages